 The Downtown Development Authority projects the rehabilitation to boost downtown revitalization, creating jobs, additional tax revenue and more opportunities.

-The old Feibelman’s/Sears building marked more than a new beginning on its opening day in 1925.
-Perhaps more importantly, the edifice has become a reminder that instead of looking outward for a new beginning, renewal can come from where it all started originally.
+The old Feibleman’s/Sears building marked a new beginning on its opening day in 1925.
+Now the building stands as a reminder that instead of looking outward, renewal can come from where things all started.